aspose-email-cloud/aspose-email-cloud-dotnet/README.md

     Body = "Some body"
 };
 ```
-So, the email variable now represents an email with iCalendar in it.
+So, the email variable now represents an email message with iCalendar in it.
 This email can be saved to a .eml file:
 ```csharp
 var emailFile = $"{Guid.NewGuid().ToString()}.eml";
 await emailApi.SaveEmailModelAsync(